wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 9. Go to `Larry`'s profile and update the telephone number.

 10. Create a service provider for the application.
-    (You must have the app deployed in the tomcat server.)

 11. In the service provider configuration, under **Inbound Authentication Configuration** section, click **OAuth/OpenID Connect Configuration > Configure**.
     ![OAuth/OpenID Connect Configuration option](../assets/img/using-wso2-identity-server/oauth-openid-connect-configuration-option.png)